• Skip to primary navigation

 Instructions

-• While the onions are caramelizing, bring a large pot of water to a simmer.
-Place a spaetzle press or large-holed colander over the pot and fill with batter.
+• Place a spaetzle press or large-holed colander over the pot and fill with batter.
 Slide the press back and forth or use a wooden spoon to press the batter through the holes of the colander to create the dumplings.
 Cook until the dumplings float to the top.
-Remove with a strainer and drain well.
+Remove with a strainer, rinse with cold water, and drain.

-• Place the skillet over medium heat and melt the remaining tablespoon of butter.
-Once thoroughly heated, add the cooked dumplings and toss with the cheese until melted.
+• Fold in the shredded cheese and continue folding until melted and evenly coated.
 Leave the pan undisturbed for a couple of minutes to create a golden brown crust along the bottom and sides of the dumplings.

-• Remove from heat and serve hot topped with the caramelized onions and chives.
+• Remove from heat and serve immediately with chives and fried onions.

 • Facebook